nnworkspace/elan/00-project-governance/artefact-classification.md

 ## Why classification is necessary

-Large, multi‑stakeholder institutional projects inevitably produce artefacts with **different audiences, sensitivities, and delivery forms**.
+Large, multi-stakeholder institutional projects inevitably produce artefacts with **different audiences, sensitivities, and delivery forms**.

 Treating all artefacts as if they were equally public, equally open, or equally distributable leads to:

-* accidental disclosure of sensitive information
+- accidental disclosure of sensitive information
-* unclear responsibilities
+- unclear responsibilities
-* fragile governance
+- fragile governance
-* loss of trust between institutions and vendors
+- loss of trust between institutions and vendors

 This classification model does **not** aim to restrict transparency unnecessarily.
 Its aim is to: